Knysna elephants: Remnants in the 21st century

 In September 1994, in an effort to bolster the population, three juvenile elephants were introduced from the Kruger National Park.
-At the time it was believed that Knysna elephants only frequented the forest proper, and the introduction of the Kruger elephants, which at most foraged along forest margins and in fynbos, was consequently deemed a failure.
+At the time it was believed that Knysna elephants only frequented the forest depths, and the introduction of the Kruger elephants, which at most foraged along forest margins and in fynbos, was consequently deemed a failure.
 One of the Kruger elephants died within a month of stress-related pneumonia, while the remaining two were relocated to Shamwari Game Reserve in 1999, after they left the forest vicinity and came into conflict with humans.
-Also in 1994 the Department of Water Affairs and Forestry mounted another survey and found only one other Knysna elephant left - a mature cow known as the ‘Matriarch’, aged about 45 - and stated that the Knysna elephant population was therefore 'functionally' extinct despite the DNA evidence.

-2000: A young (20 years old) bull is sighted in the forest.
-The Department of Water Affairs and Forestry officially stated that in 2002 there remained at least three Knysna elephants.
-In 2016, an elephant believed to be Oupoot was photographed by a ranger.
+2002: The Department of Water Affairs and Forestry officially stated that in 2002 there remained at least three Knysna elephants.
+In 2016, an elephant believed to be Oupoort - now believed to be the last surviving Knysna elephant - was photographed by a ranger.
 SANParks stated their belief that between one and five elephants remained in the park, but did not disclose their location or precise numbers.

 In 2019, SANParks concluded that there was no remnant herd roaming Knysna forest, but only the shy and reclusive female.
-Camera-traps which monitored 38 locations in their former range for more than a year, obtained 140 photos of the single cow, estimated to be 45 years old.
+SANParks conducted an extensive scientific study led by ecologist Lizette Moolman in 2014.
+The study saw more than 80 remote camera traps installed across the Knysna forest to gather data between 2016 and 2018 across the elephants’ known range of about 180 km2 between Knysna and George.
+These monitored 38 locations in the known range for more than a year, obtained 140 photos of the single cow, estimated then to be 45 years old.
 She frequented indigenous forest and adjacent fynbos on SANParks and neighbouring land.

-She was expected to live to the age of 65, which would imply another two decades of her unnaturally lone existence.
+Following the 2018 camera trap survey, trap cameras kept live by SANParks have only captured footage of Strangefoot – who they see about every three weeks on average according to Moolman.
+She is expected to live to the age of 65, which would imply another two decades of her unnaturally lone existence.
 A relocation to another herd was considered too stressful, and artificial insemination likely too risky.
-It was decided to leave her in the terrain with which she was familiar, where she would serve as a metaphor for the lamentable policy failures which doomed the population, and indifferent attitudes towards biodiversity in general.
+It was decided at this point to leave her in the terrain with which she was familiar, a sombre reminder of human interference which doomed the population, and indifferent attitudes towards biodiversity in general.

+2023 to 2025

+The last known Knysna elephant, Strangefoot/Oupoort, is confirmed to still be alive with confirmation of sightings of her captured by SANParks via trap cameras and ranger sightings, with a preference toward monitoring her from afar to reduce human interaction.
+Strangefoot was also captured up close and on camera by filmmaker Ryan Davy as reported in reported in Daily Maverick in 2023.